Grad WiE Network

 Morgan Smith | PhD Student | Materials Engineering

-Morgan received her B.S. in Nuclear Engineering from Purdue University in 2023 and is continuing on to ger her PhD in Materials Engineering.
-She currently works with Dr. Okuniewski studying the microstructural properties of U-Zr fuel for advanced reactors.
+Morgan received her BS in nuclear engineering from Purdue in 2023 and is continuing on to ger her PhD in materials engineering.
+She currently works with assistant professor Maria Okuniewski studying the microstructural properties of U-Zr fuel for advanced reactors.
 Outside of Grad WiE Network, Morgan is interested in nuclear policy and is a member of the Nuclear Engineering Student Delegation as well as the graduate representative for Purdue's Women in Nuclear chapter.
 In her free time, she enjoys playing her cello and cozying up with a good book.

 "The Grad WiE Network provides so many opportunities to engage with your peers as you navigate being a graduate student and the unique experience of being a woman in engineering.
 The network has provided me with a greater sense of community with the graduate students here at Purdue and helped me with the transition from undergraduate to graduate school."